jtebert/document-everything/_programming/python-documentation.md

 ## Deploying documentation

-With your project hosted on Github, it's really easy to automatically deploy your documentation.
-On [Read the Docs](https://readthedocs.org/), log in with your Github account.
+With your project hosted on GitHub, it's really easy to automatically deploy your documentation.
+On [Read the Docs](https://readthedocs.org/), log in with your GitHub account.
 This will let Read the Docs set up a webhook, which will automatically generate updated documentation.

 Once logged in, you should see an "Import a Project" button.
 Click it, then choose your repository.
 You can opt for a nicer-looking name, but the URL and type should be auto-filled correctly.

 When you continue, this should automatically create a webhook in your repository.
-You can check this on Github: Go to your repository > Settings > Webhooks, and you should see one for Read the Docs.
-Now, a new documentation version will be generated whenever you create a new release on Github.
-(To learn about Github tags/releases on projects, see [this section of my Python Packaging post](/programming/python-packaging#github).)
+You can check this on GitHub: Go to your repository > Settings > Webhooks, and you should see one for Read the Docs.
+Now, a new documentation version will be generated whenever you create a new release on GitHub.
+(To learn about GitHub tags/releases on projects, see [this section of my Python Packaging post](/programming/python-packaging#github).)

 If your documentation didn't compile correctly on Read the Docs, go to the Builds tab on the project page.
 Click the failed build to see what went wrong.

 ## Wrap up

-Everything should now be in place to automatically generate your documentation whenever you make a new release on Github.
+Everything should now be in place to automatically generate your documentation whenever you make a new release on GitHub.
 Now we can go back to the checklist [I described here](/programming/python-packagin#release-checklist).

 - Verify tests and examples work.
 (It must be passing on Travis CI.)
 - Check that all documentation is updated and builds locally.
 - Update version number (`__version__`) in `gridsim/__init__.py`
 - Update changelog: Update the title for "Unreleased" to the new version
 - Push (or merge) to master
-- Create release on Github.
+- Create release on GitHub.
 (This will automatically create a new Stable and version-numbered documentation version on Read The Docs and deploy an updated release to PyPi.)